cybertraining-dsc/fa20-523-316/project/project.md

 experiment.
 Our project mostly uses twitter data as support to the primary dataset.It is there to strengthen the already predicted result.
 The reason why we cannot make the twitter data set our primary data set is because the data(tweets) are mostly opinion based with only some exceptions.
 So we cannot predict with the twitter data,however, it can be used to show public support which will be vital in supporting the prediction derived from the primary data set.So, we found many twitter data sets on keggle and used certain parts from each to make our final four.
 The difference between the background sets and our final four datasets is the fact that their primary dataset was the twitter data while we used twitter data as our secondary dataset.
 We realized that twitter data is best used as secondary data that supports the primary dataset, which is more fact based.We can use three of the four OSoMe tools available: trends, networking, and maps.
 Trends and networking can be combined to find a group that involves every user that is taking part in the elections in some way.
 Mapping can show these users and their location.
 Giving us the area based result that we seek.
 However this method is already a part of our project .Due to the fact that all this data is in keggle in a wider array.
 Which gave us the option to condense into four large data sets.

+Have used the python lib pandas to get tweets and clean it in required format.
+Used libary seaborn to represent the details in graph and taken the screenshots from it.

 We will collect election data and twitter information and integrate both to predict the results.
 A lot of twitter or dataset data will be trimmed and parsed to build the model.
 We will calculate
 Our data-gathering and preparation methodology is composed of the following steps: